exevil/rss-buddy/README.md

 ## Project Structure

-The main codebase consists of these key files:
+The codebase consists of these key files:
+- `src/rss_buddy/` - Main package containing the core functionality
+  - `main.py`: Entry point for the application
-- `rss_processor.py`: The main script that processes RSS feeds and creates filtered outputs
+  - `feed_processor.py`: Processes RSS feeds and creates filtered outputs
   - `state_manager.py`: Manages the state tracking to avoid reprocessing articles
+  - `ai_interface.py`: Interface for AI operations with real and mock implementations
   - `generate_pages.py`: Creates HTML pages for browsing the feeds
+- `run_rss_buddy.py`: Command-line script to run the processor
+- `run_tests.py`: Script to run the test suite
 - `rss-buddy.sh`: A convenience shell script to run the processor

 ## Features